hack-of-all-codes/project-kwl-remake/CurrentSystem/SchedulerArchitecture.md

 # Architecture: The Scheduler
-A backend system for running scheduled task
+A backend system for scheduling worker tasks

 Runs in the background infinitely and polls the job database: implemented in mongo and modifiable by adminitrators